 The best way to think about a house rehab vs. fixer-upper is overall workload and cost: a house rehab is typically a more comprehensive project than a fixer-upper.
 House rehabs will involve renovating the property and making bigger changes, like fixing electrical, plumbing, or roofing issues.
+Consequently, the cost of house rehab projects is often steeper.
 On the other hand, a fixer-upper typically focuses on cosmetic changes that can be made quickly or at a lower cost than a full rehab.
 A good rule of thumb is that if someone can live in the property during renovations, it will most likely be a fixer-upper and not a full house rehab.

 How Much Does It Cost To Rehab A House?

 A rehab can cost anywhere from $20,000 to $75,000 and up.
 To find a rehab project within your budget, it is a good idea to start by assessing how much capital you have access to.
 This will help you narrow down the size of the property and rehab you can take on.
 Next, begin touring potential properties and always keep an eye out for which projects will need to be completed to renovate it.
-From there, investors can nail down the specific cost of rehabbing the house.
+From there, investors can nail down the specific cost of rehabbing the house by creating an estimate of rehab costs.
 Here are a few expenses to consider when planning a house rehab budget:

 Materials: Estimate potential repairs during the property walkthrough in order to look up potential material costs.
 These include new countertops, appliances, paint or flooring, and any other supplies necessary to the project.

 Labor: The most essential part of a rehab project is a good team.
 Not only will investors need a contractor, but they are likely to need an attorney, real estate agent, and lenders.
 Each of whom will be associated with various costs.